pkozuchowski/Apex-Opensource-Library/docs/HttpCalloutMockRouter.md

 1. Router respond method checks mocks from custom metadata and any other mocks defined in code.
 1. Each mock is checked for handled HTTP Methods, and if the endpoint matches with the request.
 1. The first mock that matches response will have its response returned according to the settings.
+    - If Response__c field is provided, it's returned as callout response body.
-    - If StaticResource__c field is provided, mock will respond with it's content
+    - If StaticResource__c field is provided, mock will respond with its content
-    - If ApexClass__c is provided, mock creates instance of this class and returns it.
+    - If ApexClass__c is provided, mock creates an instance of this class and returns it.
 The class should implement HttpCalloutMock interface.
-    - If Response__c field is provided, it's returned as callout response body.
     - If Headers__c field is provided - it's split by new lines and colons and added to response body headers.
 1. The response is handled.